Brian Keith (judge)

 Sir Brian Richard Keith (born 14 April 1944) is a former British judge of the High Court of England and Wales styled as The Honourable Mr Justice Keith.
 He was previously a judge of the Court of Appeal of Hong Kong.

 Education and early career

 Keith is the son of Alan Keith, the broadcaster best known for devising and presenting the long-running programme Your Hundred Best Tunes on BBC's Radio 2, who was of Russian-Jewish descent.
+His sister Linda Keith was a socialite of the Swinging Sixties.

 He was educated at University College School, Hampstead, and read law at Lincoln College, Oxford.
 From 1966-67, he was a John F. Kennedy Fellow at Harvard Law School.
 He was called to the bar at Inner Temple in 1968 and elected a bencher in 1996.
 He was appointed an Assistant Recorder in 1988 and appointed a Queen's Counsel in 1989.
 He practised in employment and administrative law from the chambers of Lord Irvine of Lairg QC, where a fellow member was Tony Blair.